 INCOTERMS – INTERNATIONAL COMMERCIAL TERMS

-A well established freight forwarder is experienced in all modes of transportation – road, rail, air and sea.
-It provides cost-effective and efficient cargo shipping solutions based on the customer’s requirement that includes processing all relevant shipping documents, and arranges the distribution or “forwarding” of the cargo as per the instructions of their client.
-It is familiar with all relevant border cargo movements.
+An international freight forwarder is a firm that specializes in arranging the transfer of the cargo from the exporter’s warehouse right down to the importer’s warehouse across the border.
+The entire cargo transit may, but not necessarily, comprise any combination of road, rail, air and ocean.
+The freight forwarder used may be based in the exporter or the importer’s country and may use its own offices or hire a partner agent in the other country to complete the cargo journey.
+The freight forwarder provides cost-effective and efficient cargo shipping solutions based on the customer’s requirement that includes processing all relevant shipping documents, and arranges the distribution or “forwarding” of the cargo as per the instructions of their client.
+It is failiar with all relevant border cargo movements.

 Freight forwarders are defined as experts connected within the supply chain who concentrate on the logistics and physical transportation of cargo.
 They are in touch with any entity in the exporting process who handles or is aware of a shipment moving via truck, boat, plane or a combination thereof.
 Freight forwarders are in charge of assembling and completing a variety of documentation and compliance filings.